bcgov/fasstr/README.md

 fasstr
 ======

 The Flow Analysis Summary Statistics Tool for R (`fasstr`) is a set of [R](http://www.r-project.org) functions to tidy, summarize, analyze, trend, and visualize streamflow data.
-This package summarizes continuous daily mean streamflow data into various daily, monthly, annual, and long-term statistics, completes annual trends and frequency analyses, and provides output tables and plots.
+This package summarizes continuous daily mean streamflow data into various daily, monthly, annual, and long-term statistics, completes annual trends and frequency analyses, in both table and plot formats.

 Features
 --------

-This package provides a set of quick solution functions for streamflow data tidying/preparation (add\_ and fill\_ functions), screening (screen\_ functions), statistical analyses (calc\_ and compute\_ functions), and visualization (plot\_ functions), amongst others.
+This package provides a set of quick solution functions for streamflow data tidying (add\_ and fill\_ functions), screening (screen\_ functions), statistical analyses (calc\_ and compute\_ functions), and visualization (plot\_ functions), amongst others.

 Useful in-function arguments include the utilization of the `tidyhydat` package to pull streamflow data from a Water Survey of Canada [HYDAT](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html) database for analyses; and arguments for filtering of years and months in analyses, option to choose water years for analyses instead of calendar years (and choice of start month), and customizing how missing dates are handled.